ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

 I am happy to report that these modes gleefully accommodate or ignore your custom scrollbar CSS and do their thing.

 It’s still worth mentioning these modes here, in that they are often overlooked by people when creating digital experiences.
-You don’t need to create a suite of bespoke treatments for these modes.
+You don’t need to create a suite of bespoke treatments here.
 On the contrary, you can do more by doing less by not touching the scrollbar’s appearance.

 ### Is the touch target area large enough?